geerlingguy/mac-dev-playbook/README.md

   5. Remap Caps Lock to Escape (keycode 53), using PCKeyboardHack.
   6. Set trackpad tracking rate.
   7. Set mouse tracking rate.
+  8. Setting up iCloud (this was presumably done already during system setup, anyways).
+  9. Configuring extra Mail and/or Calendar accounts.

 ### Applications/packages to be added: